 The plan was to rent a car and do a road trip in Tuscany: Bologna, Siena, Montepulciano, San Gimignano, then back to Bologna.
 (We decided to skip Florence because we were there last summer.)

-Not that the highway wasn’t scenic enough, but we were in no rush and no children in the back sit so we decided to take the winding, scenic roads.
-The wow, wow, wow, wow route.
+Not that the highway wasn’t scenic enough, but we were in no rush and no children in the back sit so we decided to take the winding, scenic roads or the wow, wow, wow, wow route.
 It was as if we were driving in a painting.
 We saw endless fruit trees along the way and a cute vegetable stands.
 We bought sweet and juicy peaches and petite, tarty raspberries, which Z brilliantly infused in the plastic-flavor mineral water that we bought.

 Just when I thought that I had had enough fruit for one day, we drove by a huge plum tree, that was exploding with small, sweet plums.
 All I could think of – besides how lucky we were to be in this part of the world (child-free) – was how many jars of jam and galettes I could have made, if those trees were growing in my back yard.
 Toscana is full of them.